About Psychotherapy & Eating Disorders

 Experiences such as bullying or divorce can disrupt a person, early or in later life, in their sense of self and in their developmental pathway.
 This may cause a need for extreme safety and predictability which an eating disorder can provide.
 We all have to make transitions continually in life, and the self can be impeded in its goal when trauma has caused a shock to the personality, effecting self-image.
 The attempt to repair this is limited by the potentials and resources within.
 Therapy can help in the management of traumatic and overwhelming feelings and allow the conditions for the person to achieve their potential.

 Working psychodynamically means that we confront in the present how these issues have left their mark and continue to cause problems with self-image and the consequent effect on relationships in social life and with those who are closest.
-The 'body' as an internal sense of self, is very often split between 'good' and 'bad' self/body, and resolving such a problem is essential.
-The fear of being seen accompanies the bodily distress.
+The sufferer has a divided sense of self which is split between 'good' and 'bad' self/body, and resolving such a problem is essential.
+The fear of being seen accompanies the bodily distress, and this lies at the root of a fear of commitment to any course of action or experience which is unpredictable and cannot be controlled.

 This is me… This is my testimony…